KyleAsaff/RailsMicroblog/README.md

 # Ruby on Rails Microblog

 This project is a fully functioning and complete Ruby on Rails Microblog based on Michael Heartl's Ruby on Rails Book.
-A live demo of this project can be viewed at http://tweetr.kylesbox.com.
+A live demo of this microblog can be viewed at http://tweetr.kylesbox.com.

 # Features
 - Fully functioning account with email registration and confirmation.